marlam/qvr/README.md

 ## Supported platforms and hardware

 The library should work on every platform that has Qt (i.e. all the platforms).
-Currently tested are Linux and Windows.
+Currently tested are Linux, Windows, and Android.

 Supported VR hardware includes: